OU-Weather-and-Climate-Club/GGR-Data-Visualisation-Challenge/README.md

 - [StoryMapJs](https://storymap.knightlab.com/) is a free browser-based easy-to-use tool for creating story maps.

-For a tutorial to help you get started, the Digital Humanities Initiative has created this very comprehensive tutorial:
+For a tutorial to help you get started, the Digital Humanities Initiative has created this very comprehensive tutorial 👇

 - [DH Tool Refresher: StoryMapJs](https://youtu.be/YQ-W28Wq5LU?si=U9B1T2XyWCPFvYWo)